 Even with chicken heat lamps, you need to make sure your chicks’ brooding area is free from drafts to prevent them from getting too cold.

 Brooder plates normally turn on at 35 °F and off at 45 °F to keep your chicks at an appropriate temperature.

 When Should You Use a Coop Heater?

-During cold months, using a heater can be a good idea to ensure your chickens don’t get too cold.
+During cold months, using a heater can be a good idea to raise the ambient temperature and ensure your chickens don’t get too cold.

 You should also use a heater if you’re brooding chicks.

-To see if your chickens need a heating unit, monitor their behavior.
+To see if your chickens or fully feathered chicks need a heating unit, monitor their behavior.

 If your chickens seem normal and active, then you might not need a heater.